 I actually snickered to myself when I saw the review because it is a fantastic opportunity to practice being Teflon.
 Anyone else’s experience of my book (their experience of me) has nothing to do with me and everything to do with who they are, which I obviously have no hand in and no control over.

 To my one-star reviewer—it’s a good thing you stopped when you did.
 There is a lot more in my memoir (aside from just the introduction you couldn’t get past because of the “cussing”) to be offended by, because lots of offensive shit has happened in my life.

 And, one-star reviewer, I also want to thank you.
 You helped me see that I don’t need validation from anyone except myself.
 I really do appreciate that sincerely.
-I see your review and raise you a book trilogy (there will be a “strap-on“ scenario and man-junk accidentally spewed on the walls in the second installment, so save your pennies to buy more pearls for clutching), one cult self-help guide, tales of my tattoos, and some fucked-up fiction; I’ve got characters coming at me from all sides for their stories to be told.
+I see your review and raise you a sequel (there will be a “strap-on“ scenario so save your pennies to buy more pearls for clutching) and some fucked-up fiction; I’ve got characters coming at me from all sides for their stories to be told.

 Repeat after me: here I stand and the world will adjust.